TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Introduction.rst

 Introduction
 ============

-TypoScript is internally handled as a (large) multidimensional PHP array (see ":ref:`typoscript-syntax-what-is-typoscript`").
+`TypoScript`:pn: is internally handled as a (large) multidimensional PHP array (see ":ref:`typoscript-syntax-what-is-typoscript`").
 Values are arranged in a tree-like hierarchy.
-The "branches" are indicated with periods (".") - a syntax borrowed from for example JavaScript and which conveys the idea of defining objects/properties.
+The "branches" are indicated with periods (".") - a syntax borrowed from for example `JavaScript`:pn: and which conveys the idea of defining objects/properties.